thoughtfulbloke/letter2ed/README.md

 ## Comparison of Gibson and Karlinsky & Kobak

-Starting from a commonly recognised best practice measure of mortality, age standised mortality, giving a cumulative excess mortality for 2020-2022 in the range of -4% to -6% depending on analytic assumptions, we can compare other methods to that.
+Starting from a commonly recognised best practice measure of mortality, age standised mortality, which gives a cumulative excess mortality for 2020-2022 in the range of -4% to -6%, we can compare other methods.

 The Our World in Data cumulative excess (Projection based on Karlinsky & Kobak) gives cumulative excess mortality for 2020-2022 as 0%.